prokarius/prokarius.github.io/_posts/2017-09-24-CodeIT-Suisse.md

 ---
-title: CodeIT-Suisse Singapore 2017
+title: CodeIT-Suisse SG 2017
 author: 3rd Runner Up
 layout: post
 ---

 We developed and deployed a PaaS webapp to solve various algorithmic challenges in Python.

-CodeIT Suisse is an annual algorithmic competition held by Credit Suisse, in tandem with teams from Hong Kong.
+CodeIT Suisse is an annual algorithmic competition held by Credit Suisse together with teams from Hong Kong.

 This year, the algorithmic challenges included fractional knapsack, O(n) sorting implementations, string processing, flood fill, coordinate geometry, as well as an interactive API challenge.
 You may view the [original host website here](http://cis2017-coordinator-sg.herokuapp.com/).